 A student club that reaches across disciplines (science, liberal arts, business, etc.) to strengthen confidence, knowledge and the workplace community for women.

-- A place to read, listen, and discuss.
-For Fall 2018, the group is reading Moby-Dick and meeting once a month for four months.
+A place to read, listen, and discuss.
+For Fall 2020, the group presents the theme “Pandamania!
+Reading in Isolation” and they are meeting once a month for four months.
 If you’ve ever wanted to crack that copy that’s been moldering on your shelf, reconsider a first impression, discover a first impression, or just want to luxuriate in some ingenious prose, this is the book group for you.

-- Now in its sixth year, the goal of the The Idea of Nature lecture series is to promote interdisciplinary inquiry about the environment and to foster dialogue across the campus and community.
-Videos of the lectures and the promotional materials can be streamed or downloaded from the Idea of Nature website.
+Now in its sixth year, the goal of the The Idea of Nature lecture series is to promote interdisciplinary inquiry about the environment and to foster dialogue across the campus and community.
+Videos of the lectures and the promotional materials can be streamed or downloaded from the Idea of Nature.